D1mk4Novikov/FuzzyNeuralNetwork/README.md

 ### Node.js and NPM

-After installing Homebrew, paste the following command into the terminal for installation Node.js and NPM
+After installing **Homebrew**, paste the following command into the terminal for installation Node.js and NPM

 ```bash
 brew install node